Resolving Life's Challenges to Get You to a BETTER PLACE

 Consult With Our Chicago Divorce Lawyer

-Attorneys with Arami Law can ensure that in the event you and your ex-spouse cannot agree on how to divide property between the two of you, that the court considers all the appropriate circumstances and enters an award that is fair and equitable to you.
-Contact our office by calling (312) 584-6355 and schedule your consultation today.
+The property division attorneys at Arami Law can ensure that in the event you and your ex-spouse cannot agree on how to divide property between the two of you, that the court considers all the appropriate circumstances and enters an award that is fair and equitable to you.

 - Child Support & Maintenance Calculator